 Wine rated (2014 guide) 87/100 (Very good wine)

-Without being familiar with this property, this 2011 vintage ranks highly in tastings.
-Produced in a refined and fruity style, it offers notes of tobacco, black cherry, plum, and soy.
+Even if you’re not familiar with this estate, this well-crafted 2011 stands out in tastings.
+Crafted in a refined, fruity style, it offers notes of tobacco, black cherry, plum, and soy.
 It has a deep ruby color, medium body, no harshness, and a full-bodied palate.
 Although not very complex, it is a notable Graves to be enjoyed over the next 7 to 8 years.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France